syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/Data-Bindings.md

 ![](data_binding_images/minheightios.png)

 >**Note**:
-* `MinHeight` value will be set, when the an appointment duration (height) value lesser than `MinHeight`.
+* `MinHeight` value will be set, when the an appointment height (duration) value lesser than MinHeight.
-* Appointment duration value will be set, when the appointment duration (height) value greater than `MinHeight`.
+* Appointment height (duration) value will be set, when the appointment height (duration) value greater than `MinHeight`.
-* TimeInterval value will be set, when Minimum Height greater than TimeInterval lesser than appointment duration.
+* TimeInterval value will be set, when Minimum Height greater than TimeInterval with lesser appointment height (duration).
+* `MinHeight` has ScheduleAppointmentMapping Support.
+* All day Appointment does not support `MinHeight`.

 ## Spanned Appointments
 Spanned Appointment is an appointment which lasts more than 24 hours.